 An entity covered by the Health Insurance Portability and Accountability Act (HIPAA) must be able to successfully conduct health care transactions using ICD-10 diagnosis and procedure codes.
-ICD-9 diagnosis and procedure codes can no longer be used for services provided on or after the date on which CMS implements the required use of ICD-10 codes.
-The ICD-10 implementation date is Oct.
+ICD-9 diagnosis and procedure codes cannot be used for services provided on or after Oct.
 1, 2015.

 Access answers to frequently asked questions (FAQs) about ICD-10.